gidgethub/gidgethub/docs/__init__.rst

       A list of error details for each field which was invalid.

+.. exception:: ValidationError(errors, *args)

+   A request was unable to be completed.

+   Inherits from :exc:`BadRequest` a 422 HTTP response.

+   .. attribute:: errors

+      Error details.

 .. exception:: GitHubBroken

    An exception representing 5XX HTTP responses.